Philippa Spurway Interior Architect

 Right-Side Steps

-I had done architectural drawings to show exactly how I wanted the steps to be and Vlado knowing that when it rains in Montenegro it really rains, had to work out where the drainage system for these steps should be put.
+I had created architectural drawings to show exactly how I wanted the steps to be, and Vlado, knowing that when it rains in Montenegro it really pours, had to determine where the drainage system for these steps should be installed.

 336E81D7-36C6-4D5B-AA4C-AC56DC88D9F8_1_201_a